Wykham Park Academy: New building programme

 Oxfordshire County Council spent £6 million on a new two-storey, V-shaped building to replace the old Stanbridge building.
 The New Stanbridge building was officially opened on 13 March 2009 by Michael Gove MP, Shadow Secretary of State for Children, Schools and Families and includes the English, Maths, Humanities, Languages, RE, IT and Business departments, with 28 classrooms.
 The old building and some associated land was subsequently sold, causing local controversy.

-Banbury Area Sixth Form

-The sixth form serves students from the town of Banbury and surrounding villages.
-It offers over 30 A-Level courses as well as the option to resit Maths and English at GCSE.
-The sixth form has undergone extensive development and it now contains a common room, study area and computer suite for use by all sixth formers, plus classrooms and offices in the original sixth form block.
-The students play an active role in the way that the sixth form is run in the form of a student council, led by the principal students with representatives from each mentor group.
-They organise social events such as the end of year prom and charity events, most recently the Children in Need appeal.